PrincetonUniversity/removing_tedium/04_navigating_command_line/README.md

 ```
 $ pwd
-/home/ceisgrub/work
+/home/aturing/work
-$ cd /tigress/ceisgrub/plasma/proposal
+$ cd /tigress/aturing/crypto/research
 $ pwd
-/tigress/ceisgrub/plasma/proposal
+/tigress/aturing/crypto/research
 $ cd -
 $ pwd
-/home/ceisgrub/work
+/home/aturing/work
 ```

 ## Keyboard remappings

-Consider having the `[Caps Lock]` key remapped to the `[Esc]` key.
-This is especially useful for `vim` users.
+Consider having the `[Caps Lock]` key remapped to the `[Ctrl]` or `[Esc]` key.
 What other remapping can you make to improve productivity?

 ## Running a previous command